sunpy/sunpy/README.rst

 ==========

 If you want to develop SunPy you will need to install from GitHub.
-For detailed installation instructions, see the `Newcomers' guide`_ in the SunPy docs.
+For detailed installation instructions, see `Development installation`_ in the SunPy docs.

 Usage
 =====